43 Father's Day Trivia Questions [With Answers]

 Answer: “Peerenting.”
 Phil’s mash-up of “peer” and “parenting” is a running gag throughout the show’s 11 seasons (2009-2020).

-Sounds right.
-Isn’t always remembered.
-Quiz-takers guess “bro-dad” or “cool dad,” both of which are show jokes but not Phil’s coined term.
-Ty Burrell won two Emmys for the role and made the Phil’s-osophy notebook a real published book in 2014.
+Easy to recognize, hard to recall on the spot.
+The usual guesses are “bro-dad” or “cool dad,” both real show jokes, neither the word Phil actually coins.
+Ty Burrell won two Emmys for the role and turned the Phil’s-osophy notebook into a real published book in 2014.

 12. Who is Carl Winslow’s eccentric next-door neighbor on Family Matters?
 (Easy)